Programme of 3 Inter-related Studies on Community Hospitals - University of Birmingham, University of Leeds and RAND.

-The CHA is delighted to be involved in this research programme where all three studies are working collaboratively.
-The CHA is involved in each of the project boards and in the cross-study steering group which covers the programme as a whole.
-Members of these teams report on progress at the annual CHA conference.
+The CHA was delighted to be involved in this research programme where three studies worked collaboratively.
+The CHA was involved in each of the project boards and in the cross-study steering group which covered the programme as a whole.
+Members of these teams reported on progress at the annual CHA conference.

-At Birmingham University the team led by Professor Jon Glasby is looking at"community value" to help understand more about community support and patient experience.
+At Birmingham University the team led by Professor Jon Glasby has looked at"community value" to help understand more about community support and patient experience.
 This arguably has been a feature over their history of 150 years.
-The team will study 9 community hospitals in depth, as well as mapping all those throughout the UK.
+The team has studies 9 community hospitals in depth, as well as mapping all those throughout the UK.

-At Bournemouth University with RandEurope, Ellen Nolte is leading a team to identify comparable services in other countries and to see what we can learn from international experience through the literature and visiting community hospitals in other countries.
+At Bournemouth University with RandEurope, Ellen Nolte led a team to identify comparable services in other countries and to see what we can learn from international experience through the literature and visiting community hospitals in other countries.

-The teams share their learning about community hospitals with CHA members, CHA research network members and also delegates to the annual conference.
-The team regularly seeks views, experiences, and tests ideas.
+The teams shared their learning about community hospitals with CHA members, CHA research network members and also delegates to the annual conference.

 The views and opinions expressed therein are those of the authors and do not necessarily reflect those of the HS&DR, NIHR, NHS or the Department of Health.